GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/index.md

 **Keystone Reform**: **Carbon Tax** - Global levy on fossil fuels funding climate adaptation

+**Impact**: *For Dr. Williams, this means pharmaceutical research funded by public money is recouped through digital services taxes that fund the next generation of essential medicines.
+For Ambassador Chen, predictable climate adaptation funding flows from carbon tax revenues rather than depending on political charity.*

 ### Pillar 5: Building Ethical & Epistemic Infrastructure
 **Goal**: Foster trust, truth, and collective purpose in governance

 **Key Mechanisms**: Global Knowledge Stewardship Council, transdisciplinary foresight labs, AI-assisted governance with ethical safeguards, Global Civic Curriculum, and Office of the Adversary for institutional red-teaming.

 **Keystone Reform**: **Debt Justice** - Automatic debt pauses during crises (cross-pillar integration)

+**Impact**: *For Maya, this means traditional knowledge receives equal institutional standing with academic science in policy-making.
+For Dr. Williams, it means medical research is protected from corporate bias through transparent, ethical review processes.
+For Ambassador Chen, it means small nations can't be crushed by debt during climate disasters.*

 [Learn more about the Five Pillars](/frameworks/treaty-for-our-only-home#five-pillars)